 Rabbi Dr. Pesach Schindler, Rosh HaYeshiva, received rabbinic ordination from Rav Elimelech Bar-Shaul, Chief Rabbi of Rechovot, and a Ph.D. in Jewish History and Philosophy from New York University.
 He is Assistant Professor of Talmud and Rabbinic Studies in the Rothberg International School at Hebrew University and a Senior Faculty member of the International School of Yad Vashem (Theology and Rabbinic Studies).
 He served as the director of the United Synagogue’s Fuchsberg Center for twenty-five years and has been teaching his “A Page of Talmud” at the Fuchsberg Center’s Oded Program since 1973.
 He teaches Hasidut in the Fall semester at the Yeshiva.

 Rabbi Joel Levy, Yeshiva Director, studied Natural Sciences at Cambridge University, was chair of the Program at Limmud conference and is an ex-director of NOAM.
 He received rabbinical ordination from Rabbi David Hartman in 2000.
-Joel also teaches in the Jewish Studies Faculty of the Machon L’Madrichei Chul and for Ta Shma.
-He has been the part-time rabbi of Kol Nefesh Masorti Synagogue, Britain’s only fully egalitarian traditional shul, since 2001.
-He teaches Talmud and Practical Halacha.
+He has been the part-time rabbi of Kol Nefesh Masorti Synagogue, Britain’s first fully egalitarian traditional shul, since 2001.
+He teaches Practical Halacha.

 Rabbi Gail Diamond, Associate Director and Director of Institutional Advancement, received her M.H.L. and Rabbinic Ordination from the Reconstructionist Rabbinical College and served for seven years as a congregational rabbi before making aliyah in 2001.
 She teaches Psalms.